dfinity/portal/docs/references/http-gateway-protocol-spec.md

 Version 1 response verification only supports verifying a request path and response body pair with only one response per request path.
 This is quite restrictive in the number of scenarios it can support.
 For example, redirection or client-side caching is not safe since the status code and headers required to verify responses of that nature are not included in the certification.
 Upon a query call to a canister’s `http_request` method, a single malicious node or boundary node can modify these parts of the HTTP response, leading to the following issues:

-- For any dApp, a single malicious node on the subnet can maliciously redirect the user anywhere they like.
 - dApps cannot load the service worker when embedded within iFrames.
 - The use of redirects and cookies is unsafe as they can be manipulated by malicious nodes.
 - This is unexpected for developers and will lead to vulnerabilities in dApps sooner or later.